 - The ‘tipster’ hopes that a small percentage of people who got the large number of tips in a row correct from the start will sign-up to his ‘tipping service’ for a fee (which will be nothing more than a scam).

-There are many variations of this scam.
-Hopefully you have fully understood this betting tip scam explanation, and so will be able to avoid such scams.
 In general we recommend you stick to reputable tipping sites such as betsaver.co.uk (on another note we recommend you always place your bets with reputable bookmakers such as Sun Bets).